lovell/sharp/docs/api-resize.md

 ## extract

-Extract a region of the image.
+Extract/crop a region of the image.

 -   Use `extract` before `resize` for pre-resize extraction.
 -   Use `extract` after `resize` for post-resize extraction.